Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in his yard.

 Give a Screech Owl a Home

 Screech owls are year round residents in nearly every state across the country.
-They primarily inhabit woodlands, but they are also commonly found in suburban and urban areas.
-They are the smallest owls in North American, standing about 10 inches tall with a wingspan up to 24 inches across.
+They typically inhabit mature woodlands but they are also commonly found in suburban and urban areas.
+They are one of the smallest owls in North American, standing about 10 inches tall with a wingspan up to 24 inches across.

-Nighttime hunters, screech owls feed on rodents and other small mammals, insects and small birds.
-They swallow small prey animals whole, and tear larger victims into pieces.
+Nighttime hunters, screech owls feed on rodents and other small mammals as well as insects and small birds.
+They swallow small prey animals whole; larger victims are torn into pieces.
 The bits of bone, teeth, fur and feathers that cannot be digested are expelled as 'owl pellets' that often accumulate under their roosting spots.
 Finding a pile of pellets at the base of tree is a good sign that there is an owl nearby.

-Screech owls like to nest in abandoned woodpecker holes or the natural cavities in dead trees.
-They are most active during the fall and winter breeding season, as they search for a mate and place to nest.
-Like many birds that rely on tree cavities for nesting sites, habitat loss is making it harder for screech owls to find suitable nesting sites.
-Fortunately, screech owls will readily move into a birdhouse to raise their young - so long as the nest box is build to meet their specific needs.
-This nesting box is sized to attract screech owls, and it is an easy project to make from a pine or cedar board.
+Screech owls often nest in abandoned woodpecker holes or in the natural cavities of dead trees.
+They are very active during the fall and winter breeding season as they search for mates and places to nest.
+Like many birds that rely on tree cavities to raise their young, habitat loss makes it harder for screech owls to find suitable nesting sites.
+Fortunately, they will move into a birdhouse to raise their brood - so long as the nest box is build to meet their specific needs.

 How to Build a Screech Owl Nest Box

 The nest box is made from pine.
 Inexpensive and readily available, pine works well for this project and will last for several seasons.
 Painting or staining the exterior helps to protect the wood from the elements.
 Cedar, redwood, certain hardwoods or pieces of salvaged lumber are also good choices for building birdhouses and feeders.

 Cut pieces of wood into the following dimensions: